meenakshi-kushwaha/mmaqshiny/paper.md

 # Acknowledgements

-We wish to thank Prof. Julian Marshall (University of Washington, Seattle), Prof. Joshua Apte (University of California, Berkeley), Dr. Jai Asundi (CSTEP), Dr. Maëlle Salmon, Dr. Florencia D'Andrea and R Ladies community for their help and support.
+We wish to thank Prof. Julian Marshall (University of Washington, Seattle), Prof. Joshua Apte (University of California, Berkeley), Dr. Jai Asundi (CSTEP), Dr. Maëlle Salmon, Dr. María Florencia D’Andrea and R Ladies community for their help and support.

 # References